Toxic Coal Ash in Arizona: Addressing Coal Plants’ Hazardous Legacy

 For more information on regulated coal ash sites in Arizona, see Mapping the Coal Ash Contamination.

-Two Unregulated Coal Ash Legacy Ponds and Inactive Landfills in Arizona (ash dumps exempted from the 2015 Coal Ash Rule)
+Two Coal Ash Legacy Ponds and Inactive Landfills in Arizona

 March 2024 Update: The table below underestimates the legacy units that may be regulated by EPA’s upcoming CCR Legacy Pond Rule.
 Additional legacy units at specific plants may be found in the national map, above.

-In addition, Arizona hosts at least two unregulated inactive coal ash landfills and legacy ponds that escape federal regulation.
-The exact number remains unknown because utilities are not required to report these sites.
+In addition, Arizona hosts at least two inactive coal ash landfills and legacy ponds that escaped federal regulation.
+The exact number remains unknown because utilities were not required to report these sites.

 These dumps are almost certainly contaminating water and threatening health and the environment; however, monitoring data are not currently available for most unregulated sites.